Having a narrow lot doesn’t mean you have to settle for a small home.

 Building a two storey home can help maximise space.
 It can give you the opportunity to add that swimming pool or space for the family backyard cricket.

 3. Live in a Premium Suburb Location (Coastal or Inner City Living)

-Also by buying a narrow lot home.
-You may be able to squeeze into your perfect inner city location or a premium coastal location.
+Also by buying a narrow lot home, you may be able to squeeze into your perfect inner-city location or a premium coastal location.

 5. Environmentally Friendly (Less Maintenance, Less Cost)

 With any home, it’s also important for the design to be solar passive and incorporate the best orientation for maximum energy, efficiency and comfort.
-Plunkett Homes takes all this into consideration.
+Plunkett Homes takes all of this into consideration.

 Ben’s Takeaway Tips & Tricks For Narrow Lots